sanjeevyadavIT/react-native-boilerplate/documentation/file-structure.md

 - `/documentation` - as the name suggests - any docs
 - `/ios` - native code specific to iOS
 - `/src` - contains our JS and CSS code. `index.js` is the entry-point for our file, and is mandatory.
+    - `/api` - Web service to hit api is defined here
     - `/common` - Shared stateless components are put here
     - `/constants` - App-wide variables [Read More &rarr;](how-to-use-theme.md)
         - `dimensions.js` - Store all number related constant used in screens/component here